OpenLMIS/openlmis-referencedata/demo-data/README.md

     * CCE Inventory View
     * CCE Inventory Edit
   * users:
-    * administrator - has this role for Family Planning & Essential Meds
+    * administrator - has this role for Family Planning at FP approval point and Essential Meds and EM approval point

 Other users with no roles:
   * admin (this admin account is built into the bootstrap data)